How does a hybrid car work and is worth it?

 - Parallel Hybrids – either of the motors can generate the driving and are the least efficient option.

-- Series Hybrids – the gasoline engine powers the electric motor which generates the driving and are a moderately efficient option.
+- Series Hybrids – the gasoline engine powers the electric motor which generates the driving and is a moderately efficient option.

 - Series-Parallel Hybrids – have two electric motors/generators and are a very efficient option.